 For anyone looking for more of a challenge (and a higher summit), the walk up Wansfell Pike is a brilliant choice.
 Upon reaching its peak, you’re rewarded with stunning views over Ambleside and the surrounding countryside.

 Eat & Drink

 From cosy country pubs to fine dining restaurants, Ambleside is bursting with great places to eat and drink.
 Cafes like Kysty, the Copper Pot, or the vegetarian Rattle Ghyll Cafe are great options for lunch, or coffee and cake, while Ambleside’s many pubs make the perfect setting for a hearty meal or a drink after a day spent on the fells.
 There’s lots to choose from, with popular choices including The Unicorn Inn, The Golden Rule and the Ambleside Tavern.

 When it comes to restaurants, Ambleside has plenty.
-Zeffirelis and Fellinis are good for casual vegetarian dining; the Fulling Mill bar and bistro offers fresh, quality dishes in a converted mill set over four floors; Dodds is a cosy eatery with a Mediterranean inspired menu (be aware that they don’t take reservations).
+Zeffirelis and Fellinis are good for casual vegetarian dining; the Flying Fleece offers fresh, quality dishes in a converted mill set over four floors; Dodds is a cosy eatery with a Mediterranean inspired menu (be aware that they don’t take reservations).
 If you’re looking for something extra special, The Old Stamp House serves Cumbrian inspired dishes using local and foraged ingredients; meanwhile, Lake Road Kitchen is an intimate fine dining restaurant with a focus on nordic flavours.

 Visit Bridge House